Part 9. The final instalment of our series on the Nicene Creed looks at the last two lines, looking forward to resurrection life.

 Part 8.
 Although there are so many different branches of Christianity, there is ultimately one universal Church, spread out across the entire globe.
 We are all united as followers of Jesus, giving our lives to him through one baptism.

 Part 7.
 The third person of the trinity is often the hardest to relate to.
 It’s easy to understand the Father, and the Son, because these roles are very normal to us.
-But we can easily think of the Spirit as some … Continue reading “The Holy Spirit, the Giver of Life”
+But we can easily think of the Spirit … Continue reading “The Holy Spirit, the Giver of Life”

 Part 6.
 You can believe many things about Jesus, but if you don’t have the resurrection you don’t have the gospel.
 The resurrection and ascension are both absolutely vital to Christianity.